plantbreeding/BrAPI/Specification/BrAPI-Genotyping/README.md

                 "servicePlatformName": "RNA-seq",
                 "specificRequirements": [
                     {
-                        "description": "The genus of the samples (ex Aedes)", "key": "genus"
+                        "description": "The genus of the samples",
+                        "key": "genus"
                     },
                     {
-                        "description": "The species of the samples (ex vexans)", "key": "species"
+                        "description": "The species of the samples",
+                        "key": "species"
                     },
                     {
-                        "description": "Aproximate volume of each sample (ex 2.3 ml)", "key": "volumePerWell"
+                        "description": "Approximate volume of each sample (ex 2.3 ml)", "key": "volumePerWell"
                     },
                     {